c4pt000/anti-screen-capture-thought-model/README.md

 Or the other possibility of

-Like a trigger to block when dev video is called using a listener for kernel call at kernel or userspace level
+Like a trigger to block when dev video is called using a listener for kernel call at kernel or userspace level when out of bounds of permission of device allow for screenshot